 West Gippsland Arts Centre Redevelopment

 The region's premier performing arts, cultural and community centre is now closed for a major upgrade.
-The $13.4 million redevelopment project is expected to continue until approximately July 2018.
+The $13.4 million redevelopment project is expected to continue until September 2018.

 For the duration of the redevelopment, the Warragul Customer Service Centre and Box Office have temporarily relocated to the Annex Building (access via Smith Street).